 - Only one country has ever used nuclear weapons for real – and its stated reasons for doing so were not the true reasons.

 - The aforementioned carnage in the middle east is no aberration.
 The USA has been at war for 225 of its 243 years of existence.

-… that none of these things rates a mention by the Guardian tells us all we need to know about ‘liberal’ corporate media.
-Or it would do if not for the fact that, as sci-fi author Robert Heinlein reminds us …
+The fact none of these things rates a mention by the Guardian speaks volumes about ‘liberal’ corporate media.
+Or would do if not for a truth observed by sci-fi author Robert Heinlein …

 you can sway a thousand men by appealing to their prejudices quicker than you can convince one man by logic

 … especially when corporate media – entertainment sectors included 3 – do the heavy lifting on keeping those prejudices at the centre of any debate on matters non negotiable for those who call the shots.
 That’s how it works; how rule by and for the few takes the surface form of rule by and for the many – #turkeys4xmas.

 Fourth and for now finally – though that single paragraph houses more mendacities than I have time to address – I note the Guardian’s citing of China’s “incursions into Taiwan’s air defence identification zone, and upp[ing] the ante in the South China Sea”.
 I’ll take these two together.